Why I’ll Never Shop at Zara Again – How the Retail Giant Stole My Swimwear Design

 And keep in mind that being environmentally conscious means a whole lot more than being conscious about the amount of plastic they use, it’s being conscious about how they’re impacting their entire environment, every day.
 Are they providing jobs and enhancing the lives of those who work for them?
 Do they create from a deep passion for their business and product, feeling personally responsible for the things they create?
 And are they simultaneously providing something the market wants and needs, at a high quality, not just to make a quick profit?

-By the way, every year, Kenny Flowers sends 10+ teenagers to college in Indonesia.
+By the way, Kenny Flowers and Watercolors Swim have sent over 150 teenagers to college in Indonesia and counting, and have supported second-chance education for underprivileged teenagers in the United States.
 And you know what?
 We don’t feel the need to ADVERTISE that to you to get you to buy swimwear.
-Doing good things for the environment you’re building a business in in shouldn’t be to drive sales.
+Doing good things for the environments you’re building a business in in shouldn’t be to drive sales.
 It should be to make peoples’ lives better.
 It should be to do good.

 We’re actually doing good out there.
 While people like Zara are just profiting off of others ideas.
 Choose who you want to support wisely.